 Human Research Ethics Committee (HREC)

-Ethical Review
+Ethical review

-All research within WA Health needs to be submitted via the Research Governance Service (RGS) website (external site).
+All research within WA Health needs to be submitted via the Research Governance Service website (external site).

 Support

-If you require assistance with the system, we recommend reaching out to RGS.Support@health.wa.gov.au.
+For assistance with the system, email RGS.Support@health.wa.gov.au

-Tips for Completing an Ethics Application
+Tips for completing an ethics application

-Addressing the Waiver of Consent
+Addressing the waiver of consent

 A waiver of consent may only be granted by a HREC for research using personal information in medical research, or personal health information.